matt-way/0x00/README.md

 ### `element` & template helpers: (`md`, `html`)

-This is the root dom element provided to the block.
+`element` is the root dom element provided to the block.
 It is a `div` part of a shadow dom, so any styling, etc. won't pollute other block areas.
 To find children, use `element.querySelector()` instead of `document.getElementById()`, as shadow dom id's won't be accessible.

 Also provided are helper string template literals to embed different content easily inside your block div.
 These run in order, and will overwrite each other if multiple are used.
 At the present time there are only two options. `md` for outputting markdown, and `html` for outputting raw html.
 For example.